gracepigeau/nqueens/README.md

 Project is/was created for CISC 352 at Queen's University for Professor Kaos in 2018.

 # Use
-The script takes in a single .txt file which contains a list of integer N values.
-It generates a single solution to the N-Queens problem for each N value and outputs all solutions to a single .txt file.
+The script requires a single nqueens.txt file which contains a list of integer N values and must be present in the script directory.
+It generates a single solution to the N-Queens problem for each N value and outputs all solutions to a single nqueens_out.txt file.
 A sample input and and output .txt have been included.

 An example solution for a board of size 4 would be output in the format: